jhinmainksta/drone/docs/en/camera_calibration.md

    When the calculation is done, you'll see calculated parameters in the terminal.
 The corrected camera image view will be displayed as well.
 If calibration was successful all straight lines will remain straight on the image displayed.

 7. Click the *COMMIT* button to store calculated calibration parameters.
-The result will be stored in the main Clover camera calibration file: `/home/pi/catkin_ws/src/clover/clover/camera_info/fisheye_cam_320.yaml`.
+The result will be stored in the main Drone camera calibration file: `/home/pi/catkin_ws/src/drone/drone/camera_info/fisheye_cam_320.yaml`.